 Cholesterol fed rabbits

-When people think of the origins of the idea that saturated fat and cholesterol consumption give us heart disease, they first think of Ancel Keys and his seven countries study in 1953.
+When people think of the origins of the idea that saturated fat and cholesterol consumption give us heart disease, they first think of Ancel Keys and his Seven Countries Study in 1953.
 While this study is surely the major player in the equation, we have to go back to the 1910s in Russia to get the whole story.

-At that time in Russia, scientists were interested in studying the effects of serum cholesterol on the formation of atherosclerosis, a type of fatty plaque that forms in the arterial wall that can lead to heart attacks because of a bloquage of the artery from a clot or from the plaque itself becoming too thick.
+At that time in Russia, scientists were interested in studying the effects of serum cholesterol on the formation of atherosclerosis, a type of fatty plaque that forms in the arterial wall that can lead to heart attacks because of a blockage of the artery from a clot or from the plaque itself becoming too thick.
 It was thought that atherosclerosis was a normal part of aging and that finding ways to slow atherosclerosis formation would also slow aging.

 Of course, the major flaw in such studies is that rabbits are a very bad model to study the formation of atherosclerosis in humans as related to cholesterol because rabbits are obligate herbivores and they usually get no cholesterol whatsoever in their diet.
 It goes to prove, once again, that feeding species a diet for which they are not adapted is calling for trouble.